npauzenga/npauzenga.github.io/_portfolio/meet_meeples.md

 ## Technologies & Techniques Used

 Rails, [JSON-Schema](http://json-schema.org/) & [JSON-API](http://jsonapi.org/), The [Interactor design pattern](http://eng.joingrouper.com/blog/2014/03/03/rails-the-missing-parts-interactors), Continuous Integration with [Travis](https://travis-ci.org/npauzenga/meet_meeples-server), and Test-Driven Development

-## Problems

-Using service objects ([Interactors](https://github.com/collectiveidea/interactor) in this case) is beneficial in a lot of ways.
-One interesting concern this exposes, however, is the handling of errors in our API.
-We now have these small, isolated classes that handle our business logic and can either return a successful or unsuccessful "context" based on the success of the contained logic.

-## Solutions

-## The Future

-Bacon ipsum dolor amet filet mignon meatball spare ribs fatback bacon shankle.
-Kielbasa andouille fatback salami, boudin bresaola pig alcatra turkey spare ribs jerky.
-Corned beef bresaola leberkas salami alcatra beef landjaeger venison shank bacon meatloaf beef ribs picanha.
-Leberkas sausage brisket porchetta shankle prosciutto chicken picanha kielbasa pig kevin t-bone turducken filet mignon jowl.